MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-templates-sensitivity-labels-policies.md

 The settings in a sensitivity label can be left uncontrolled when the label is created, allowing a template or the meeting organizer to control these settings.

-Sensitivity labels are often used for multiple purposes - labeling documents, sites, and emails, as well as meetings.
+Sensitivity labels are often used for multiple purposes—labeling documents, sites, and emails, as well as meetings.
 You can avoid creating additional labels that are just for meetings by using templates along with the labels to account for variations within a particular type of meeting.

 For example your marketing department might have different requirements than the research department for sensitive meetings.
 You can configure the settings that are common to both in a sensitivity label and then make separate templates available to the two groups which further refine the meeting settings for that group.
 Both templates could use the same label.

 ## User-based policies and meeting-based policies

-Teams policies - including meeting policies - apply at the user or group level.
+Teams policies—including meeting policies—apply at the user or group level.
 Sensitivity label and template settings apply at the individual meeting level where those labels and templates are used.
 Consider where it makes sense to configure settings in Teams admin policies versus sensitivity labels or templates.

 Here are a few examples: